sayadawant/purposebot01/README.md

-Purpose Agent Bot is an AI-assisted bot that leverages OpenAI to offer concise, empathetic coaching responses for users exploring their life purpose in a rapidly changing world.
+Purpose Agent Bot is an AI-assisted Discord bot that leverages OpenAI to offer concise, empathetic coaching responses for users exploring their life purpose in a post fiat world.
 It listens for the !purpose command, sends a structured query to OpenAI (e.g., GPT-4o), and returns a tailored coaching message within a Discord server channel.

 To configure the bot, place your Discord Bot Token, OpenAI API Key, and any custom system prompt text in a .env file.
 An example layout can be found in env.example, which outlines the variables needed to run the bot without exposing sensitive credentials in source control.
 The bot uses python-dotenv to load these variables at runtime.